jsoverson/grunt-open/README.md

 ## Options

-#### openOn (optional)
+#### openOn
 Type: `String`

-While it may not be common, you may want to delay the openning of your `path` at a later time of the grunt process.
+While it may not be common, you may want to delay the opening of your `path` at a later time of the grunt process.
 The option `openOn` allows you to define an event (coming through from [grunt.event](http://gruntjs.com/api/grunt.event)) that would signal the expected triggering of `open`.
 Example:

 ```js
 grunt.initConfig({